Considering Becoming a Virtual or Remote Digital Agency?

 Jordan has jumped the growing trend of agencies who are ditching the office space for an entirely remote agency.
 It may sound crazy but, it can work.
 While it’s not for everyone and there are circumstances where it won’t work, there’s never been an easier time to work remotely.

 I had office space for my agency, which housed over 100 employees.
-But if I had to do it over again, I’d do a hybrid model with office space and work-from-home opportunities to offer my team a better work/life balance.
+But if I had to do it over again, I’d do a hybrid model with office space and work-from-home opportunities to offer my team a better work/life balance with a remote digital agency.

 Jordan gave us 3 reasons she ditched her office space: